InPTC: Integrated Planning and Tube-Following Control for Prescribed-Time Collision-Free Navigation of Wheeled Mobile Robots: Main Results

 \section{Main Results}

-To solve Problem \ref{P1}, we propose a closed-form robot navigation scheme that integrates a path planner and a tube-following controller.
-The block diagram of this scheme is depicted in Fig. \ref{fig3}.
-The path planner explicitly considers the safety margin and generates a collision-free reference trajectory $\mathbf{x}_{d}$ in the free space $\mathcal{X}{\epsilon}$, using tangent cones and the well-known Nagumo's invariance theorem.
-In the control module, an adaptive tube-following controller is designed to track the planned trajectory in the presence of unknown disturbances, while ensuring that the position $\mathbf{x}$ of $\bm{P}$ stays within a predefined tube around the reference trajectory $\mathbf{x}_{d}$.
-Under this framework, if the radius of the tube is set less than the width $\epsilon$ of the safety margin, then the actual motion trajectory of $\mathbf{x}$ will remain within the set $\mathcal{X}$, thus achieving safe robot motions.
+In this section, an approach, called InPTC, is proposed to solve Problem \ref{P1}.
+The block diagram of this scheme is shown in Fig. \ref{block_diagram}, where the planner module generates a collision-free reference trajectory $\mathbf{x}_{d}$ with prescribed-time convergence.
+In the control module, a tube-following controller is derived to achieve prescribed-time trajectory tracking within a safe tube around $\mathbf{x}_{d}$ (with radius less than the safety margin).
+Under this framework, $\mathbf{x}$ will converge to the goal $\mathbf{x}^\ast$ within a prescribed time, without colliding with any obstacles along the way, thus achieving prescribed-time safe robot navigation.